 A high-performing building is energy-efficient and meets rigorous standards for indoor air quality and lighting and noise levels.
-Those standards can vary widely depending on the intended use of a built environment: a hospital operating room, a government or public facility, a university lab, or a school classroom.
+Those standards can vary widely depending on the intended use of a built environment: a government or public facility, a university lab, or a school classroom.

 The good news is that environmental performance does not have to come at the expense of increased energy consumption.
 Our design goal is to combine energy-efficiency and an optimal environment guarantee on every project.

 Indoor Air Quality

 Indoor air quality is an excellent measure of the overall health of a building.
 It’s essential to have good indoor air quality to ensure the occupants in your building remain safe, healthy, and happy.
 Various factors contribute to indoor air quality, some of which include: